gantry/docs/pages/01.gantry5/02.configure/08.content/docs.md

 The **Blog** content section enables you to set which types of content appears in a standard blog page.
 This includes:

-* Including and excluding categories from the blog page's listing.
 * Author Meta (link, prefix)
 * Post Content (length of preview, trim excerpt)
 * Comments Meta (link, prefix)